AIBendereL/Image_Retrieval_with_CNN_and_fastai/README.md

 - Try different model's output layer.
 - Try different input image transformation methods, configurations.
 - Try different distance measures.
 - Because the metric is Precision at K, which does not take in account the **ranking** of relevant images among the top K retrieved images, and it is computed based on images' classes, making an Image Retrieval problem somewhat similar to an Image Classification problem.
-Therefore, we can try Image Classification approaches.
+Therefore, we can try Image Classification approaches and make a comparison.

 ## My PC setup